1. Will Knight Hall be available for journalism students to use as a study space this fall? Will the News Bubble be open?

 As with any illness, accommodation will be made.
 Our first concern is your health and that you get better fast.
 Please work with your individual instructors and note that all courses have a plan to switch to virtual delivery due to the pandemic.
 We will follow the usual procedures for accommodation for illness (such as extended deadlines, etc.).

 19. What happens if a family member gets COVID and/or there are other duties that I need to fulfill as a caregiver?

 As with any family emergency, accommodation will be made.
 Please work with your individual instructors and note that all courses have a plan to switch to virtual delivery due to the pandemic.
 We will follow the usual procedures for accommodation (such as extended deadlines, etc.).
 In the case of long-term illness or hospitalization in the final weeks of your class, your instructor may suggest an Incomplete contract to give you time to complete assignments after you have fully recovered

 20. What if I think I just can’t handle this and I’d like to take a semester or a year off?

 We understand.
 This is a very difficult time and a very personal decision.
 You should make the right decision for you.
 Stay in touch with us.
 We will be here when it’s time for you to return.

-We’re looking into obtaining face shields so that you can see your instructor’s face.
 We realize it can be hard for a lecturer to project and be understood while wearing a mask.
 Lecturers will be supplied with microphones for classes that will be taught in our larger classrooms.

 There will be far fewer people in the building, with restrictions in place to protect your health and the health of others.
 Indoor space for socializing will be greatly limited.
 Within that, we strive to provide a vibrant educational environment — online and in the classroom where we can — that will meet your academic needs for the semester.
 We are eager to get back in the classroom with you but mindful of your health and the health of those in the community.
 We are going to encounter unknown factors that are out of our control with the pandemic, but we are 100% committed to your education and Merrill experience.